 Curtiss P-40E Warhawk

-The best fighter the US Army had to offer on the eve of WWII, the P-40, though outmatched by many adversaries, held the line while faster and more capable aircraft were produced.
-It made up more than half of US Army Air Forces fighter strength until July 1943.
+Although outmatched by many adversaries at the time, the Curtiss P-40 was the best fighter the US Army could field on the eve of WWII.
+Even so, it held the line while faster and more capable aircraft were developed and produced.
+P-40s comprised more than half of the US Army Air Forces’ fighter strength until July 1943!

-Claire Chennault, commander of the Flying Tigers would later say that Hill and the three pilots who flew with him in their new P-40Es had “staved off China’s collapse on the Salween” after destroying a Japanese pontoon bridge, and strafing enemy positions for four days in the mile-deep gorge.
+Claire Chennault, who commanded the Flying Tigers, later said that Hill and the three pilots who flew with him in their new P-40Es had “staved off China’s collapse on the Salween” after destroying a Japanese pontoon bridge and strafing enemy positions for four days in the mile-deep gorge.

 Did You know?

 The P-40 was widely loved because of its ruggedness.
-It operated reliably in harsh conditions, and its partially modular construction made it easy to fix compared to contemporary aircraft.
+It operated reliably in harsh conditions, and its partially modular construction made it easier to fix in comparison to most of its contemporaries.

 Specifications